sarahgerweck/scalafx-utils/README.md

 ScalaFX does a tremendous job at making JavaFX more usable from Scala, but it doesn't go as far as it could in facilitating functional and reactive programming.
-This project is an attempt to add additional facilities that further bridge the beautiful Scala with JavaFX.
+This project is an attempt to add additional facilities that further bridge the beautiful paradigms of Scala with the powerful UI functionality offered JavaFX.

 In particular, here are some key features: